cailleach1310/ares-d6system-plugin/README.md

 * Optional dice limit for rolls (specializations/skills/attributes).
 Additional modifiers will still apply.

 ### There may be bugs
-This plugin has yet to be tested on a live game, so there may be bugs and glitches.
+This plugin has been tested on a more than one live game, yet there may be bugs and glitches.
 If you find any, please let me know.
 I'm Lyanna on the AresMUSH discord server.
 Also, I'll gladly help when you need assistance with installation, configuration etc.

 ### Compatibility
 This plugin is compatible with AresMUSH v1.0.9 (ember 4) upwards.
-When upgrading from an older plugin installation, you'll need to adjust your profile-custom-tabs.hbs and chargen-custom.hbs with the latest version.
-Also, d6-chargen-option.js will have to be replaced with the newest version (this can also be achieved through a re-installation of the plugin from the game client).
-Make sure to redeploy the webportal after the update.

 If you want to use this plugin but you are running on AresMUSH < 1.0.9, you may have to have a look at d6-chargen-option.js and comment out / remove the new code ( marked as 'ember 4' in the comments ) and uncomment the code for older ember versions.

-### Migrating Chars from a Previous Plugin Install
-If you are updating your plugin to this version, make sure to have a recent AresMUSH backup of your game, in case things go wrong.
-Run the following command from the game client after re-installing the plugin, using an admin or coder bit:

-       ruby D6System.migrate_all()

-Check the output, to make sure all ratings were transformed correctly.

 ## Screenshots